bionlproc/Raredis/README.md

 You can also follow our google colab working directory to follow the code for installation steps.

 ### 2. Data Prep
-First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the raw files in the JSON format.
+1. First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the raw files in the JSON format.
 This script adds/removes the instruction to the input sequence and add/removes entity type for the target.
+2. Then run [BioGPT/scripts/data_preparation/nat_lan_preprocess.py] or [BioGPT/scripts/data_preparation/rel_is_preprocess.py] to pre process the script for the BioGPT input format.
+These files will output .pmid, .x and .y files for each split.
+split.pmid: It contains the document name
+split.x: It contains the input string split.y: it contains the target string

+The pre processed data is avaliable [here](https://github.com/shashank140195/Raredis/tree/main/BioGPT/data)